rust-lang/book/second-edition/nostarch/chapter16.md

 error: aborting due to 2 previous errors
 ```

-`move` didn't fix this program like it fixed Listing 16-5.
+`move` didn’t fix this program like it fixed Listing 16-5.
 Why not?
 This error
-message is a little confusing to read, because it's saying that the `counter`
+message is a little confusing to read, because it’s saying that the `counter`
 value is moved into the closure, then is captured when we call `lock`.
 That
-sounds like what we wanted, but it's not allowed.
+sounds like what we wanted, but it’s not allowed.

-Let's reason this out.
-Instead of making 10 threads in a `for` loop, let's just
+Let’s reason this out.
+Instead of making 10 threads in a `for` loop, let’s just
 make two threads without a loop and see what happens then.
 Replace the first
 `for` loop in Listing 16-13 with this code instead: